 By developing an increased capacity for mindfulness, you bring yourself into the present and realise what you’re doing.
 When you’re actually aware of what you’re doing, you realise you have a great number of other options available to you!
 You also learn to know what your triggers are for mindless, compulsive or emotional eating and you’re more able to catch yourself before you fall into those old bad habits.

 Stress and boredom can certainly be triggers for emotional eating and sometimes a little awareness can be enough to help you curb that behaviour.
 But sometimes your difficult emotions can be a lot more intense than a few moments of frustration, and in those situations sometimes you don’t care about what you’re eating because your main goal is to take away the pain you’re feeling.
 We all have various strategies we use to avoid, suppress or numb emotional pain and food is definitely one of those strategies for many people.

 Practising mindfulness meditation, contrary to popular stereotypes, is not about emptying your mind or taking yourself off to a happy place where you can take a lovely break from your real life.
 Mindfulness is about showing up and being fully present to what is happening, without needing your situation or your feelings to be any different from what they are.
-By developing the capacity to sit with your discomfort rather than run away from it, you’re far less likely to use food (or alcohol) as avoidance.
-This is one of the most powerful benefits of a meditation practice and if you know you use food to suppress your emotions, I highly recommend you explore how mindfulness can help you break that pattern.
+By developing the capacity to sit with your discomfort rather than run away from it, you’re far less likely to use food (or alcohol or shopping) as avoidance.
+This is one of the most powerful benefits of a meditation practice.
+If you know you use food to suppress your emotions, I highly recommend you explore how mindfulness can help you break that pattern.